Gottox/socket.io-java-client/README.markdown

 socket.io-java-client is a simple implementation of [socket.io](http://socket.io) for Java.

-It uses [Java-WebSocket](https://github.com/TooTallNate/Java-WebSocket) as transport backend, but it's easy to write your own transport.
+It uses [Weberknecht](http://code.google.com/p/weberknecht/) as transport backend, but it's easy to write your own transport.
 See description below.
+An XHR-Transport is included, too.
+But it's not functional in its current state.

 The API is inspired by [java-socket.io.client](https://github.com/benkay/java-socket.io.client) but as the license of this project was unclear and it had some nasty bugs, I decided to write socket.io-java-client from the scratch.